These sweet and spicy homemade Korean Meatballs are packed with flavor, thanks to lean ground beef, garlic, ginger and one secret Korean ingredient!!

 What to serve with Korean Meatballs

-As a main dish - If you're serving these as part of a main dish, I love serving them over a bed of white or brown rice with a side of broccoli!
+As a main dish – If you’re serving these as part of a main dish, I love serving them over a bed of fluffy white rice (brown rice) with a side of broccoli!
 Yum!

 As an appetizer - If you're serving these meatballs as an appetizer, simply pop a toothpick in each one and serve them warm.
 You can hold them in a slow cooker to keep them warm, but make sure it's not too hot!
 The only thing that could make these spicy little meatballs better is a nicely paired glass of wine!
 With spicy food, I like a sparkling white wine or rose!